eddir/OntoYargyExtender/README.md

 ## Acknowledgments

 This project was developed as part of my bachelor's thesis.
+Special thanks to my supervisor, Dr. Tatiana Shulga for her guidance and support.